-- Airborne Infection Isolation room-AIIR-a negative pressure isolation room - N-95 respirator or PAPR.
-See the discussion of tuberculosis, following, for these types of respiratory protection. - Supplies needed (beyond Standard Precautions) are limited to the appropriate respiratory protection.
+- Airborne infection isolation room-AIIR-a negative pressure isolation room - N-95 respirator or PAPR. - Supplies needed (beyond Standard Precautions) are limited to the appropriate respiratory protection.

 AIIRs have very specific requirements and are often available only in acute care facilities.
 If a disease requiring Airborne Precautions is suspected and an AIIR is not available, place a simple mask on the patient and place him/her in a separate room with its door closed while transfer to a facility with an available AIIR is arranged.
-Non-acute care settings should have well-known policies for identifying and managing such patients.
+Non-acute care settings should have well known policies for identifying and managing such patients.

-If patients must come out of the AIIR, put a simple mask on them, as a tight-fitting respirator may not be tolerated and is not indicated.
+If patients must come out of the AIIR, put a simple mask on them; a tight-fitting respirator may not be tolerated and is not indicated.